ProvableHQ/leo/docs/rfc/003-imports-stabilization.md

 ### Imports Restructurization

-One of the goals of proposed changes is to allow importing packages with the same name but different authors.
+One of the goals of the proposed changes is to allow importing packages with the same name but different authors.
 This has to be solved not only on the language level but also on the level of storing program imports.

-We suggest using set of all 3 possible program identifiers for import folder name: `author-package@version`.
-Later it can be extended to include hash for version, but having the inital set already solves name collisions.
+We suggest using the set of all 3 possible program identifiers for the import folder name: `author-package@version`.
+Later it can be extended to include a hash for the version, but having the inital set already solves name collisions.

-So, updated imports would look like:
+So, the updated imports would look like:

 ```
 leo-program